realworldocaml/book/en/prologue.md

 the OCaml compiler, let you build real-world applications quickly and effectively.

-We'll also use OPAM for installing the `utop` command-line interface.
+We'll also use OPAM for installing the <command>utop</command> command-line interface.
 This is a modern interactive tool that supports command history, macro expansion, module completion, and other niceties that make it much more pleasant to work with the language.
-We'll be using `utop` throughout the book to let you step through worked examples interactively.
+We'll be using <command>utop</command> throughout the book to let you step through worked examples interactively.

 ## About this book